Solar Tax Credit Basics for Homeowners

 Federal Solar Investment Tax Credit (ITC)

-The Federal Solar Investment Tax Credit (ITC) is one of the most significant financial incentives for solar energy adoption in the United States.
-Here's what you need to know for 2024:
+The federal Residential Clean Energy Credit is one of the most significant incentives for solar energy adoption in the United States.
+Here are the basics homeowners should understand:

 What's Covered by the ITC